Image source: Asensus Surgical Inc.

 Paediatric Surgery: ‘Robot Scepticism’ Is a Thing of the Past

 Advances in instrument manufacturing have opened up the field of paediatric surgery for the Senhance Surgical System.
 “We can now go as small as 3 mm, which makes it possible to operate in very small cavities – a common challenge in paediatric cases,” says Donders.
-After successful feasibility studies and clinical start in October 2020, the company now announces a new milestone: the world’s first paediatric renal pelvic surgery, which was performed in February 2021.
+After successful feasibility studies and clinical start in October 2020, the company now announces a new milestone: the world’s first paediatric renal pelvic surgery, which was performed with 3 mm instruments in February 2021.
 “We are very pleased with the enormous advances we made in this field so far,” the General Manager adds.
 “Our system has been given the indication for use in soft tissue from the mediastinum to the lower pelvis floor in paediatric patients with a bodyweight over 10 kg – which is about the average for a 1-year-old child.”

 Actually, many parents even favour robotic surgery for their children if given the optionWouter Donders